gordonbates/rock_paper_scissors/README.md

 ### MacbookPro

-- The game was testing on an MacbookPro with a native screen resolution of 3024 x 1964.
+- The game was tested on an MacbookPro with a native screen resolution of 3024 x 1964.
 The game was fully responsive and scaled correctly on Google Chrome, Safari, Firefox and Brave.

 <img width="1512" alt="banner" src="https://user-images.githubusercontent.com/93173575/162786823-8cb5b28d-b9ec-4f54-b062-68bd1ff4f469.png">